 🇩🇪 In Germany, employers are obliged to ensure the safety and health of employees even when they work from home.
 The Occupational Safety and Health Act (Arbeitsschutzgesetz) requires risk assessments of the home workplace.

-How to Develop a Hybrid Workplace Strategy: 9 Key Steps
+How to Develop a Hybrid Workplace Strategy: Best Practice

 1. Define Performance Metrics